Noemvriana: Military coup of Thessaloniki

-On 27 August 1916, during a demonstration in Athens, Venizelos explained his disagreements with the King's policies.
-Venizelos said that the King had become a victim of his advisers, whose aims were to destroy the goals of the Goudi revolution.
-Additionally, Venizelos appealed to the King to pursue a policy of benevolence and true neutrality.
-Venizelos ended his speech by stating that "if this proposal does not lead to success then there are other means to protect the country from complete catastrophe".
-The King refused to accept any compromise, including meeting with a committee sent by Venizelos.
+On 27 August 1916, Venizelos explained his disagreements with the king's policies during a demonstration in Athens.
+Venizelos said that the king had become a victim of his advisers, whose aims were to destroy the goals of the Goudi revolution.
+Additionally, Venizelos appealed to the king to pursue a policy of benevolence and true neutrality.
+Venizelos ended his speech by stating that "if this proposal does not lead to success, then there are other means to protect the country from complete catastrophe."
+The king refused to accept any compromise, including meeting with a committee sent by Venizelos.

-Two days later, army officers loyal to Venizelos organized a military coup in Thessaloniki and proclaimed the "Provisional Government of National Defence".
+Two days later, army officers loyal to Venizelos organized a military coup in Thessaloniki and proclaimed the "Provisional Government of National Defence."
 Despite the support of the army, the provisional government was not officially recognized by Venizelos nor the Allied powers.
 Venizelos criticized this course of action, noting that without the support of the Allied army, the movement would fail immediately.
 This further polarized the population between the royalists (also known as anti-Venizelists), and Venizelists.
-The newly founded separate "provisional state" included Northern Greece, Crete and the Aegean Islands.
-The "New Lands", won during the Balkan Wars, broadly supported Venizelos, while the "Old Greece" was mostly pro-royalist.
-Venizelos, Admiral Pavlos Kountouriotis and General Panagiotis Danglis formed a triumvirate provisional government and on 9 October moved to Thessaloniki to assume command of the National Defense.
+The newly founded separate "provisional state" included the "New Lands," lands won during the Balkan Wars, whose population broadly supported Venizelos, while the pre-1912 "Old Greece" (mainly Athens and Peloponnese) was mostly pro-royalist.
+Venizelos, Admiral Pavlos Kountouriotis and General Danglis formed a triumvirate provisional government and, on 9 October, moved to Thessaloniki to assume command of the National Defence.
 They directed Greek participation in the Allied war effort in direct conflict with the royal wishes in Athens.
 According to a British diplomat:

-From the very beginnings, Venizelos continued his appeals to the king to join forces to jointly liberate Macedonia.
+From the very beginning, Venizelos continued his appeals to the king to join forces to liberate Macedonia jointly.
 Venizelos wrote:

-Venizelos' moderation did not convince many citizens, even among his own followers.
-It was only after the end of 1916 and the "Noemvriana" that he pushed for a radical solution to end the stalemate.
+Despite Venizelos' moderation, he failed to convince many citizens who, while wary of the king's policies, were equally fearful of Venizelos' perceived anti-monarchy ambitions.
+It was only after the Noemvriana that he pushed for a radical solution to end the stalemate.